jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

   - Back button to return to the previous screen

 The implementation follows a clean separation of concerns:
-- Python handles the media file management and slideshow logic
+- Python handles the media file management, image processing, and slideshow logic
 - QML handles the display of media and user interaction
 - The controller coordinates the interaction between the UI and the media files